ryanguill/watney/dev-help.md

 - Clone your fork locally
 - use `npm install` to install the dependencies
 - copy `lib/config.json` to `lib/config.user.json`
-- Note: if you want to develop in the cfml slack room, contact an admin for an api key and you can skip these next steps
+- Note: if you want to develop in the cfml slack room, contact an admin for an api key and you can skip these next steps.
+It is easy to set up your own personal slack room though if you think you will be testing frequently.
   - go to the slack room that you want to integrate with, 'Configure Integrations'
   - search for 'bots' and add that integration
   - come up with a username for your bot and get an api key